bmcgaughey1/SilviMetricTesting/README.md

 While this makes it nearly impossible for someone else to run the code as-is, it doesn’t negate the utility of the code to learn how to do simple processing.

+The testing code is very fluid so expect changes and additional workflows as testing proceeds.

 The basic workflow
 ([workflow1.py](https://github.com/bmcgaughey1/SilviMetricTesting/blob/24fba55ed3d666b5fc83bb925c61ef3f37c61a8e/Python/workflow1.py))